 Acrylic Rise & Fall Globe Pendant Lamp

 Materials: Two white opal acrylic shells.
-Chromed metal ring (iron).
+Chromed metal ring (iron) and tube.
 Beech wood handle.
 Rolly rise & fall mechanism.
 Black plastic canopy.
 Bakelite socket.

 Cord: This one has an adjustable rise & fall mechanism (40-140 cm / 15.74-55.11″).
 It can be easily adjusted in height by pulling the bar underneath.